 Sales of a substantial number of shares of our common stock in the public market could cause a decrease in the market price of our common stock.
-We had authorized 10,000,000 and 5,000,000 shares of common stock and preferred stock, respectively as of December 31, 2015.
-We had 3,300,000 shares of common stock issued and outstanding as of December 31, 2015.
-In addition, pursuant to our 2015 Omnibus Incentive Plan, options to purchase 94,500 shares of our common stock were outstanding as of December 31, 2015, of which 8,663 were exercisable.
-Lastly, there are 1,200,000 warrants issued and outstanding as of December 31, 2015.
+We had authorized 10,000,000 and 5,000,000 shares of common stock and preferred stock, respectively as of December 31, 2016 and December 31, 2015.
+We had 3,300,000 shares of common stock issued and outstanding as of December 31, 2016 and December 31, 2015.
+In addition, pursuant to our 2015 Omnibus Incentive Plan, options to purchase 215,368 and 94,500 respectively, shares of our common stock were outstanding as of December 31, 2016 and December 31, 2015, of which 94,500 and 8,663, respectively were exercisable.
+Lastly, there are 1,200,000 warrants issued and outstanding as of December 31, 2016 and December 31, 2015.
 We may also issue additional shares in connection with our business and may grant additional stock options or restricted shares to our employees, officers, directors and consultants under our present or future equity compensation plans or we may issue warrants to third parties outside of such plans.
 If a significant portion of these shares were sold in the public market, the market value of our common stock could be adversely affected.